PedroZappa/42_minitalk/README.md

 static void	ft_print_msg(t_protocol *server, int *i, pid_t pid);
 ```

-Once 8 bits have been received and the header information has already been transferred, the first layer of logic is triggered.
+Once 8 bits have been received and the header information has already been transferred, the first layer of logic is triggered:
 ```c
 if ((server->bits == 8) && server->received) { ... }
 ```
 The received byte stored in `server.data` is copied to the `i`-th index of `server->msg`.

-Then `i` variable is incremented to point to the next byte in memory where the next `char` or `Unicode` segment is gonna be stored.
+Then `i` is incremented to point to the next byte in memory where the next `char` or `Unicode` segment is gonna be stored.
 ```c
 server->msg[*i] = server->data;
 ++(*i);